Irratzo/Containers/content/work_contain.rst

 We can now run a container from this image as we would with any other singularity image.

-.. exercise :: Running the Python 3.8.6 image that we just pulled from Docker Hub
+.. exercise:: Running the Python 3.8.6 image that we just pulled from Docker Hub

   .. tabs::